ivan-samardzic/NewsLetter/README.md

 4. The app should have a button that must be clickable and by clicking it number of rendered articles from each category should be doubled
 5. By clicking on each article, app must lead the user to the article url provided by News API
+6. By clicking on the button located in the sidebar of the page of each category, it is possible to open or close the sidebar
 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)